SurfCity 10 2015 October 25, 2015 No Comments

 During an emergency, normal lines of communication, including landline and wireless telephone systems, often become over-loaded.
 Ham radio volunteer groups such as RACES teams, step up to fill these communications gaps during a crisis.

 “We use our personal equipment and volunteer our time to provide this service at no cost to the City.
-In addition to Field Day, we provide our radio communication skills to support public events such as the Surf City Marathon and the Independence Day parade and public safety events such as the National Weather Service weather spotter program,” Dr. Graboff added.
+In addition to Field Day, we provide radio communication skills to support public events such as the Surf City Marathon and the Independence Day parade as well as public safety events such as the National Weather Service weather spotter program,” Dr. Graboff added.

 The public and the news media are invited to observe and even participate in the emergency communications exercise.

 About City of Huntington Beach Radio Amateur Civil Emergency Service (RACES)

 The Huntington Beach Fire Department Emergency Management and Homeland Security Office administers the RACES team.
 RACES (pronounced “RAY-sees”) is not a club, it is a volunteer group within a government agency.
 There are 18 city RACES groups within Orange County, operated under their respective city and county emergency management departments.
 To learn more about HB RACES, go to http://www.hbraces.org

 Ham radio is a public service as well as an international educational technical hobby.
 Whether it’s contacting someone across the street or across the globe, or even outer space, ham radio operators are ready to supply reliable communications when normal lines fail.
 Ham operators range from ordinary citizens to astronauts and athletes to film stars and musicians.
 More ham radio information is available from the American Radio Relay League (ARRL) http://www.arrl.org